What Helps with Klonopin Withdrawal

 As with other benzos, Klonopin carries a high risk of becoming both psychologically and physically addicting.
 The body soon develops a higher tolerance to the drug’s effects, leading the individual to increase dosing throughout the day.
 Over time, this misuse of the drug can lead to addiction or dependency.

 Once addiction has taken root, the individual will need professional assistance to wean them off Klonopin.
-Benzodiazepine detox and withdrawal can be unpredictable and even dangerous if not managed by a medical detox team.
-The team will know what helps with Klonopin withdrawal and will access these medical interventions throughout the process.
+Benzodiazepine detox and withdrawal can be unpredictable and even dangerous if not managed by a residential detox team.
+The team will know what helps with Klonopin withdrawal and will access these interventions throughout the process.

 Klonopin is the brand name of a benzodiazepine called clonazepam.
 This drug is prescribed for treating symptoms associated with anxiety, panic disorder, insomnia, seizures, and alcohol withdrawal.
 While the drug is very effective in producing feelings of deep relaxation, euphoria, and sleep-inducing properties, it is also prone to abuse.

 Klonopin addiction can occur within only two weeks of regular prescribed Klonopin use.
 This happens as the body becomes less affected by the drugs effects, leading the individual to ramp up dosing.
 This misuse of Klonopin will show up in the following symptoms:

 - Uncoordinated, clumsy